AudaciousInquiry/pyromancy/README.md

 Eventually we will get around to providing some documentation.
 It's not the way we'd prefer to do things, but it might just help others set a fire under their own FHIR projects.

+The project is pretty empty to start with.
+The magic happens through the spell components in [a single 300 line XML File](https://github.com/AudaciousInquiry/pyromancy/blob/master/fshx/ig-data/input/SANER.xml), and a few XSLT files.

+## To invoke the Magic of Pyromancy
+Chant BUILD.BAT at when prompted by the shell demon.
+The XML file is transformed to various outputs through the efforts of various magical components.
+Some of these outputs are then planted, and bloom into wondrous imagery.
+A FSH file is sacraficed to become Sushi, and this is laid before the FHIR demon.
+Once summoned, the FHIR demon will do its work, producing 15 pages of IG, from a mere 300 lines of XML.